Meetings | Field Trips

 Suitability:

-Trip leader/s: Melissa Hutchison (Botanical leader) and Sophie Hartnell (Banks Peninsula Conservation Trust volunteer co-ordinator).
-Please email fieldtrips@canterburybotanicalsociety.org.nz if you intend to come along so we know numbers and can let you know if the trip is postponed.
-Postponement day is Saturday 12 April.
+Trip leader/s: Alice Shanks.
+Please email fieldtrips@canterburybotanicalsociety.org.nz or phone/text ring 027-366-1246 if you intend to come along, so we can let you know if the trip is cancelled.

 UPCOMING EVENTS:

-CANTERBURY BOTANICAL SOCIETY AGM: Saturday 7 June 2025.
+CANTERBURY BOTANICAL SOCIETY AGM: Saturday 7 June 2025 at 10:30 am.
 At St Alban’s Community Centre, 1049 Colombo Street, Christchurch (parking available at 126 Caledonian Road, see https://www.sacc.org.nz/).
+Followed by a talk and a shared lunch.

 FIELD TRIP: Saturday 12 July 2025.
 Hidden Treasures of Kainga.